twitchdev/extensions-boilerplate/README.md

 If you're wanting to develop this locally, use the below instructions.
 To use this, simply clone the repository into the folder of your choice.

-For example, to clone this into a `<repo name here>` folder, simply run the following in a commandline interface:
+For example, to clone this into a `<repo name here>` folder, simply run the following in a command line interface:
 ```
 git clone <repo name to be fixed later>
 ```